 Make this stunning rose-colored quince jelly scented with a hint of lemon.
 This recipe needs no added pectin and sets beautifully.
 It’s the perfect way to use up an abundant quince harvest.

 Recipe makes about eight 1-pound jars

-- Take 8 fine, ripe, yellow quinces, scrub them well to remove any down and cut away any brown bits.
+Take 8 fine, ripe, yellow quinces, scrub them well to remove any dirt and cut away any brown bits.

 Photo by Sue Style